carlphilipp/be-my-chef/src/site/markdown/index.md

                          Rest
 ```

-The test module contains classes for test purpose and is used here and there.
+The test module contains basic features for testing.
+It is used in the compile scope so other sub-modules can use during their tests.
 When adding new module, take care of cyclic dependency error: Two modules must not depends on each other.

 ###Prerequisites: